 In this article, we will discuss various states of OSPF (Open Shortest Path First).
 OSPF routers go through various phases before they establish a neighborship.
 Let’s discuss the neighborship parameters in detail!

 Quick Overview of OSPF Neighbor Discovery States

-Before we begin a detailed discussion, let’s take a quick look of 8 different types of OSPF states.
-These states are used in order to establish a neighborship between routers.
+Before we begin a detailed discussion, let’s take a quick look at 8 different types of OSPF states.
+These states are used to establish a neighborship between routers.

 - Down State

 - Ex-Start State

 - Ex-Change State

 To understand all these states, we will use two different routers.
 Their IP address and Router-ID is configured as shown below:

 OSPF Down State